 Pay Outstanding Financial Obligations

 Students must satisfy all financial obligations (fines, tickets, fees, etc.) with the University Bursar.
 Final grades, transcripts, and diplomas will not be released until all debts are paid.
 All emergency or short-term loans from the college and university must also be paid before graduation.
-Students can view and pay any current charges due on Student Self Service under University Bursar.
+Students can view and pay any current charges due on One.UF under University Bursar.

 Complete Financial Aid Exit Interview